coleifer/peewee/docs/peewee/querying.rst

     ...
 (User.username == 'Peewee Herman')
     ... )

-Check out :ref:`the table of query operations <column-lookups>` to see what types of queries are possible.
+Check out :ref:`the table of query operations <query-operators>` to see what types of queries are possible.

 .. note::